 In the late 1960s and early 1970s, the Long Island music landscape was rather barren and more of a stepchild to that of New York City, which had become a focal point of the music industry.
 New York City had both iconic recording studios, such as Jimi Hendrix’s Electric Lady Studios, and iconic music venues such as Max’s Kansas City (the epicenter of the early ’70s glam-rock scene), CBGB (the iconic punk-rock venue), Fillmore East, and Electric Circus.
 During this time, there was limited accessibility to music east of the East River other than performances at local bars and schools and, perhaps, Westbury Music Fair, which featured sporadic performances by artists such as Judy Garland (1967), The Who (1968), and Bruce Springsteen (1975).

-According to Norm Prusslin, music historian and a founding member of the Long Island Music Hall of Fame, in the late 1960s Stony Brook University, located in Stony Brook, New York, began to establish itself as an important venue in bringing music to Long Island.
+According to Norm Prusslin, music historian and a founding member of the Long Island Music and Entertainment Hall of Fame, in the late 1960s Stony Brook University, located in Stony Brook, New York, began to establish itself as an important venue in bringing music to Long Island.
 “In its heyday, there were literally several shows a month—sometimes with the biggest bands in the world playing at Stony Brook,” says Prusslin, who has taught at Stony Brook for many years and once served as faculty manager for the university radio station, WUSB.
 “Whatever the big bands of the time were, just about everybody except for The Beatles and the Rolling Stones played here.”

 FM radio stations began popping up on Long Island, giving national recording artists Long Island airplay, but there still was little opportunity on the radio for Long Island burgeoning musicians.
 However, soon college radio stations—such as WRHU (Hofstra University), WCWP (Long Island University/C.W.
 Post), WHPC (Nassau Community College), WBAU (Adelphi University), and, later, WUSB (Stony Brook University)—began to fill the void.
 “The Adelphi station, for example, is where a lot of hip-hop music came out of,” Prusslin says.
 “The group Public Enemy—Chuck and Flava Flav—kind of hung around that radio station, and that’s where they got their start.